mariellebasanes/Typer-App/README.md

 - Run Command Prompt as Administrator
 - Manually run: `python -m pip install pyperclip pyautogui`

-### ⚡ Code appears as one line (one-liner issue) - MOST COMMON
-**This happens when typing speed is too fast for your system/browser:**

-**Solution 1 (Easiest - Recommended):**
-- When you run the app, select **Safe Mode (3)** or **Ultra Safe Mode (4)**
-- This automatically adjusts all timing for better compatibility

-**Solution 2 (Browser optimization):**
-- Close unnecessary browser tabs (improves performance)
-- Try a different browser (Chrome or Edge usually work best)
-- Disable browser extensions temporarily
-- Restart your browser

-**Solution 3 (Manual adjustment - Advanced):**
-- Open `multilanguage typer.py`
-- Find the `TIMING_PRESETS` section (around line 30)
-- You can create custom timing values if needed

 ### Code indentation is wrong
 - Make sure you're using the LeetCode editor (not a plain text editor)
 - Clear the editor completely before running the script
 - Ensure your source code has proper indentation
-- Position cursor at the beginning of the editor

-### Extra brackets appearing
-- This is now handled automatically
-- If still happening, make sure you're using the latest version
-- Try increasing the delay (see one-liner solution above)

 ## 📝 Tips